The Cold War

 The End of the Cold War

-- The final intensification of the Cold War occurred during the Reagan administration in the 1980s.
+- The final intensification of the Cold War occurred during

-Known for decades as an ardent anti-Communist, Reagan renewed the idea of
+- Known for decades as an ardent anti-Communist,

-the Soviet Union as an "Evil Empire."
-Reagan escalated the arms
+Reagan renewed the idea of the Soviet Union as an "Evil Empire."

-of Mikhail Gorbachev was a
+- The emergence of Mikhail Gorbachev

-and eastern Europe ended in the Velvet
+of central and eastern Europe ended in the Velvet

 Revolution and its accompanying relatively peaceful revolutions of 1989